Part 4 - The Why of Stewardship

 Every thriving ecosystem begins with care - not as sentiment, but as attention.

+Care is the ongoing act of noticing what needs tending - people, relationships, or the system itself.
+It is how trust and safety take root.
 In ecological terms, care is the mycelium - the unseen network that keeps everything alive and connected.
 When care breaks down, fragmentation follows.

-The science
+The science:

 Where in your ecosystem is care most alive - and where is it eroding?

-Equity - The Design of Fairness
+Equity - The Architecture of Fairness

-The science
+The science:

 • Inclusive organisations outperform peers in innovation by up to 35% (Deloitte, 2017).

 Equity isn’t about optics; it’s about systemic health.
-A fair ecosystem is one that can regenerate itself.

 Where might fairness need redesign - in structures, assumptions, or power flows?